VOL. IV - APPENDIX C

 • Lois Chandler nee Honeysett

 Lois Honeysett, Thomas and Hannah's youngest daughter, married Henry Chandler on 14 December 1852 at Ashburnham.
 They were both of full age.
 Henry was a labourer, son of Thomas Chandler, labourer.
-The witnesses were James Veness and Selina Veness, Lois's sister, who was only able to make her mark.
+The witnesses were James Veness and Selina Veness, Lois's sister and brother-in-law.
+Selina was only able to make her mark.

 Lois Chandler of Ashburnham died aged 34 years and was buried on 6 August 1860 at Ashburnham.